uw-loci/coding-club/2018-04-17 - Intro to software architecture.md

 ### When should we split a component in half?

-1. If different parts of the code need to be licensed differently.
+1. __Licensing.__ If different parts of the code need to be licensed differently.
 E.g., if one feature has adapted code licensed under the GPL, but the rest of the component's codebase does not need it.

-2. If different parts of the code have different dependencies.
+2. __Dependencies.__ If different parts of the code have different dependencies.
 Especially if one small piece of the code makes uses of large dependencies that are unneeded elsewhere.

-3. If the code contains multiple unrelated feature sets, or the codebase has become large enough that its purpose cannot be explained in a sentence or two.
+3. __Features and size.__ If the code contains multiple unrelated feature sets, or the codebase has become large enough that its purpose cannot be explained in a sentence or two.
 In that case, dividing into subcomponents avoids "bloat" and allows developers to cherry-pick the pieces they need.
+   Another rule of thumb on the "per source file" level that I personally like is if it's more than 500 lines of code, split into two files.

+### When to use a class, vs. functions?

+More generally, the question is _when and how to group functions together_?
+A class is really just a bag of functions and state.

+Classes are useful when there is state.
+So: persistent information across functions.

+* "A class should only do one thing."
+* "A method or function should only do one thing."

+Even without classes, _modules_ are very useful for grouping related collections of functionality.

+For naming: write out the calling code.
+See also Test Driven Development.

 ## Extensibility

-The two extremes:

 __Not extensible enough__ - A closed source project with no public API, offering an "all-in-one" black box solution for all needs.
 If the program falls